zyb5/LUT-Fuse/README.md

 # [ICCV 2025] LUT-Fuse: Towards Extremely Fast Infrared and Visible Image Fusion via Distillation to Learnable Look-Up Tables

-If you have any questions, please send an email to zhangyibing@whu.edu.cn

 ## 📖 Citation